joemarlo/irs-adv-r/README.md

 3. Select `Rstudio Pro` then `Start Session`
 4. Select `File` then `New Project...`
 5. Select `Version Control` then `Git`
-6. Paste in `https://github.com/joemarlo/irs-adv-r.git`, ensure you are using R 4.2.1, and click `Create Project`
+4. Copy `https://github.com/joemarlo/irs-adv-r.git` to your clipboard then paste it in, ensure you are using R 4.2.X, and Click `Create Project`

 ### Local Rstudio